milexm/aws-client-auth/README.md

  ![class diagram](aws-client-auth.gif)

-<div style="background-color:lightblue">You need to set up your AWS user's security credentials to be able to use the service REST API.</div>
+📝 You need to set up your AWS user's security credentials to be able to use the service REST API.

 You do this by creating a file named **credentials** in the **~/.aws/** on Mac (*C:\Users\USER_NAME\.aws\* on Windows) and saving the following lines in the file: